CMClearMathAcademy

 A free Pre-Algebra lesson from the “Statistics and Probability” unit, with a worked example and practice problems including step-by-step solutions.

 A scatter plot graphs paired data — one variable on each axis — to look for a relationship.
 A positive association rises (both increase together); a negative association falls (one decreases as the other increases); no association looks like random scatter.
 Points clustered tightly around a single line show a strong correlation; loose cloud-like patterns are weak.
+In Statistics and Probability, the goal is not just to get an answer but to recognize the structure of the problem, choose a reliable strategy, and explain why the result is reasonable.
+The practice set now includes targeted skill work, transfer questions, and mixed review so students build fluency and retention.

 What you'll learn